janus-idp/backstage-plugins/plugins/orchestrator/README.md

 #### Procedure

 1. Open your Backstage application.
-1. Click the **Workflows** tab from the left-side panel to navigate to the **Orchestrator** main page.
+1. Click the **Orchestrator** tab from the left-side panel to navigate to the **Orchestrator** main page.
-1. Inside the **Orchestrator** main page, you can see the list of workflows that are available in your Backstage application.
+1. Inside the **Orchestrator** main page, you can see the list of workflow definitions that are available in your Backstage application.